 One of the areas where a lot of accounting software programs fall short is offering live customer support.
 Both Quicken and QuickBooks Online have live customer service reps that you can call when you need help.

-Similar to Quicken, QuickBooks offers live customer support.
+QuickBooks offers live customer support.
 Unlike Quicken, you can also chat with a customer service rep. To start a chat, log into your account and click on the Help menu.
-Customer service reps are available Monday through Friday, 6am-6pm PST and Saturdays 6am-3pm PST; give them a call at 1-800-488-7330.
+Customer service reps are available Monday through Friday, 6 a.m. to 6 p.m.
+Pacific Time and Saturdays 6 a.m. to 3 p.m.
+Pacific Time.

-QuickBooks also has a learn & support page that includes step by step articles and videos on the most FAQs.
+QuickBooks also has a learn and support page that includes step-by-step articles and videos on the most frequently asked questions.
 If you can’t find your answer, you can also send an email to the support team and they will respond within 48 hours.

 Last but not least, Fit Small Business has designed a free QuickBooks Course to teach you everything you need to know to get your business up and running on QuickBooks in no time.

-In addition to a customer service line, Quicken also has an FAQ section and a Tips & Tutorials section that includes detailed “How To” guides on just about everything.
+In addition to a customer service line, Quicken also has a frequently asked questions section and a Tips and Tutorials section that includes detailed “How To” guides on just about everything.
 You must be logged into your account to access this information.
 The customer service team is available Monday through Friday, 5 a.m. to 5 p.m.
 Pacific Time.

 We thought it would be helpful to share with you what customers are saying about Quicken and QuickBooks.
 Below, we have provided you with what customers say each software does well and what they don’t do so well.